chanalee/94470/data-vis-3.md

 ZW pointed out that the caption of the net difference might be better as a subtitle.
 At the same time, he said to make sure to be descriptive and informative because I "should not repeat the information when creating a new text box."
 Because of how large the gap is, the audience is immediately drawn to that so putting it as a text next to it is somewhat useless.

+Another minor note that ZW had is the gridline on the row side is unnecessary to see the trend.
+Because it does not add value, there is no need to include it.

 ZW mentioned how he like the fact that the legend extends from the line and that the line and words are in the same color.
 "It's as if I just continued reading the line to read the titles of the key.
 This makes it easier for me to see."

 All in all, both YK and ZW like this visualization the best.
 They agree that this visualization is the most straightforward and delivers the point the best.
 At the same time, it is simple but not too simple that it looks empty.